ViridianForge/purple_exporter/README.md

 the sensor housing.
 Sensor readings are, on average, 8F hotter and 4% drier.
 Valid values are `true` or `false`, and will default to `false`.

+### Logging

+Purple Exporter makes use of seanmonstar's [pretty-env-logger](https://github.com/seanmonstar/pretty-env-logger) to provide activity logging.
+In order to utilize this logging, set an environment variable, `RUST_LOG` to `info` or `trace` before executing cargo run as illustrated above.

 ### Exposed Metrics

 Metrics are collected from all sensors for which they are available.